-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 Let’s start by creating a new directory called

 lib in our project.
-Here we are going to include all the JS components.
-Inside
+Here we’re going to include all the JS components.

 lib, let’s create a